kodi73/Local-RAG-System/README.md

     HuggingFace Embeddings: Uses the all-MiniLM-L6-v2 model for efficient text embeddings.

-    Groq API Integration: Connects to the Groq API to use a powerful LLM like Llama 3.3 for generating answers.
+    Grok API Integration: Connects to the Grok API to use a powerful LLM for generating answers.

     RetrievalQA Chain: Utilizes LangChain's RetrievalQA chain to combine document retrieval with the LLM's generative capabilities.